qpakzk/os-playground/pintos-with-qemu.md

 * * *

+#### Prerequisites

+1. An installation as in [virtual-dev-env](https://github.com/ivogeorg/os-playground/blob/master/virtual-dev-env.md) or equivalent.

 #### Download Pintos

 1. Make a _git-repos_ directory in your home directory and clone the public Pintos repository inside it: